renee1988/panda-learning-cs/_front_end/this-js.md

 foo.classmate.fn(); //'Annie'
 ```

-- What's more, if we call the function of one object in another object, the conclusion of 'this' in object still hold.
+- What's more, if we call the function of one object in another object, the conclusion of `this` in object still hold.

 **Example exercise:**
 ```javascript